n0kovo/fb_friend_list_scraper/README.md

   -e EMAIL, --email EMAIL
                         Email address to login with.
   -p PASSWORD, --password PASSWORD
                         Password to login with.
 If not supplied you will be prompted.
+You really shouldn't use this for security reasons.
   -u USERNAME, --username USERNAME
                         Username of the user to scrape.
   -o OUTFILE, --outfile OUTFILE
                         Path of the output file.
-(Default: ./scraped_friends.txt) -q, --headless        Run webdriver in headless mode.
+(Default: ./scraped_friends.txt) -w, --headless        Run webdriver in headless mode.
+  -q, --quiet           Do not print scraped users to screen.
+  -x, --onlyusernames   Only the usernames/IDs will be written to the output file.
+  -s SLEEPMULTIPLIER, --sleepmultiplier SLEEPMULTIPLIER
+                        Multiply sleep time between each page scrape by n.
+Useful when being easily rate-limited.
+  -i PROXY, --proxy PROXY
+                        Proxy server to use for connecting.
+Username/password can be supplied like: socks5://user:pass@host:port
+  -c CMD, --cmd CMD     Shell command to run after each page scrape.
+Useful for changing proxy/VPN exit.

 examples:
         fbfriendlistscraper -e your@email.com -p YourPassword123 -u someusername.123 -o my_file.txt
-        fbfriendlistscraper --email your@email.com --username another.user --headless
+        fbfriendlistscraper --email your@email.com --username another.user --headless -s 2 -x
+        fbfriendlistscraper --e your@email.com -u username.johnson -w --proxy socks5://127.0.0.1:9050
+        fbfriendlistscraper -e your@email.com -u xxuserxx --headless --cmd "mullvad relay set provider Quadranet" fbfriendlistscraper -e your@email.com -u markzuckerburger -w -o ./test.txt --cmd "killall -HUP tor"
 ```

 ### NOTE: